I’m building a little tool with the GOV.UK prototype kit and assessment frameworks shared publicly. It’s under construction.You can try it here.

 Happy to get feedback as it’s just started and done by myself for now.
 It’s just a prototype.

-You can see the work in progress here: assess-a-service.herokuapp.com
+You can see the work in progress here: assess-a-service.herokuapp.com the password is assess

 And the code is here: github.com/stephanie-K/assess-a-service